-When dot11UTCTSFOffsetActivated is true, the Time Advertisement and Time Zone elements shall be included in all Probe Response frames, and the Time Advertisement element shall be included in the
+When dot11UTCTSFOffsetActivated is true, the Time Advertisement and Time Zone elements shall be included in all Probe Response frames, the Time Advertisement element shall be included in the

-Beacon frame every dot11TimeAdvertisementDTIMInterval DTIMs.
-When dot11UTCTSFOffsetActivated is false, the Time Advertisement and Time Zone elements shall not be included in Beacon and Probe Response frames.
+Beacon frame every dot11TimeAdvertisementDTIMInterval DTIMs, the Time Advertisement element shall be included in the DMG Beacon frame every dot11TimeAdvertisementDMGTIMInterval, and the Time Advertisement element shall be included in the Announce frame.
+When dot11UTCTSFOffsetActivated is false, the Time Advertisement and Time Zone elements shall not be included in Beacon, Probe Response, DMG Beacon, and Announce frames.

 Annex C